Multi-Task Learning for Metal Alloy Property Prediction: An Empirical Study of Negative Transfer and Mitigation Strategies: Results

 We hypothesized that the 65:1 data imbalance (52,388 resistivity vs. 800 hardness samples) is the primary cause of negative transfer.
 To test this, we systematically downsampled the resistivity dataset to create progressively more balanced training sets: 1,000, 5,000, 10,000, 25,000, and 52,388 (full) samples.

 Figure~\ref{fig:cost_of_imbalance} shows the striking result: hardness prediction \textit{improves} as the data becomes more balanced.
 With only 1,000 resistivity samples (roughly balanced with 800 hardness samples), hardness $R^2 = 0.830 \pm 0.022$.
-As resistivity samples increase to 52,388, hardness $R^2$ degrades to $0.668 \pm 0.095$---a \textbf{16.3\% relative decrease}.
+As resistivity samples increase to 52,388, hardness $R^2$ degrades to $0.668 \pm 0.095$ (consistent with the Standard MTL baseline in Table~\ref{tab:main_results} within error margins)---a \textbf{19.5\% relative decrease}.

 Table~\ref{tab:data_ablation} quantifies this effect across all data configurations:

 \textbf{Conclusion:} Data imbalance is confirmed as the primary driver of negative transfer in our setting.